-From my discussions with CCB specifically, I'm under the impression that staff that speak to recipients have no access to identifying information of the donors, and staff that speak to donors have no access to identifying information of recipients.
-So the recipient- contact people shouldn't be expected to obtain that information, even if they don't divulge it.
+From my discussions with CCB specifically, I'm under the impression that staff that speak to recipients have no access to identifying information of the donors, and staff that speak to donors

 Which is good from a maintaining-anonymity standpoint, because IME there are a lot of slips.
 CCB is currently (as of ~3 months ago, but not as of ~9 months ago) releasing reported-birth counts to recipients (but not donors - I asked); the response I got was "Five - oh, no, wait; that's something else.
 Two."
 I suspect the five was total purchasers.